Frant: History

 Frant is an ancient village and some of its Victorian buildings (the old Frant Church of England Primary School and other High Street buildings) still stand.
 Although it was not mentioned in the Domesday Book of 1086, a settlement certainly predates the Norman Conquest; indeed, excavations in 1929 by S. E. Winbolt uncovered pottery fragments and ironworkings that indicated the presence of a settlement dating back to 100 BC.
 There is also evidence that a pre-Norman road, with military posts, ran from Frant to Crowborough.

 The first mention of an area within the parish was in 742, when the Saxon chief Æðelberht granted the manor of Ridrefelde (Rotherfield) and Ramslye to the Abbey of St Denis in France; though part of Royal Tunbridge Wells today, Ramslye was at the time part of the parish of Frant.

 Broadwater Down was part of Frant parish until 1894, when it became part of Tunbridge Wells in Kent.

 The village was within the Rape of Pevensey and the hundred of Rotherfield.

 Toponymy

 From the 12th century onwards Frant appears in charters and records, in as diverse spellings as Fernet, Fernthe, Fernth, Ferthe, Ferring, Vernthe, Franthe, Fraunte, Feruthe, Frenthe and Fant; these variations notwithstanding, the etymology of the name has its roots in the Anglo-Saxon meaning "place of the fern" or "place of the bracken", a reflection of the verdant countryside around the settlement.

+Research institute

+The Wellcome Veterinary Research Station was established in the 1940s, and conducted important work during the war, for the Far East campaign.
+It made the vaccine for Scrub typhus.

+The site was 325 acres.
+It was set up by Sam Hignett, who died in March 1994, aged 85.
+It was on the Ely Grange Estate, owned by George Gee.
+George Gee (1888-1943) was managing director and chairman of the Derbyshire construction company Gee, Walker & Slater Ltd. He died at Little Horwood in Buckinghamshire on February 24 1943, aged 55.
+He was a millionaire.
+His company built the neighbouring RAF Little Horwood.
+Wellcome bought the site in November 1943.

+Robert Francis Montgomerie (1898- December 14 1968) was educated at Rothesay Academy, and was the head of veterinary research at Wellcome.
+Wellcome sold the site in 1973, and it became a site for racing greyhound kennels.
+Research of Wellcome moved to the Cooper Research Station in Dacorum in Hertfordshire.